AgoraIO-Community/RTC-Angular/README-EN.md

         <img src="./images/image-6.png" alt="alt text" width="500">

-    1. Overwrite the contents in `agora-video.component.ts` with the following code:
+    1. Overwrite the contents in `agora-video.component.ts` with the following:

         ```ts
         import { Component } from "@angular/core";